 Which-50 has learned that in the last month the company held its first WeChat Connect conferences in both Sydney and Melbourne to “showcase the WeChat ecosystem and platform capabilities to Australian private and public sector”.

 According to the WeChat event description, the conference was designed to educate businesses on how to use the WeChat platform to “better connect and create value for Chinese travelers coming to Australia”.

-“We will demonstrate innovative use cases of WeChat Mini Programs and also present WeChat Pay unique functionalities which make it the leading social ecommerce solution for local merchants serving the Chinese Tourist Market,” according to the event page.
+“We will demonstrate innovative use cases of WeChat Mini Programs and also present WeChat Pay unique functionalities which make it the leading social ecommerce solution for local merchants serving the Chinese Tourist Market,” the event page says.

 It’s a big opportunity: 1.2 million people from mainland China visited Australia last year, spending just under $10 billion.
 And some Australian brands are already seizing that opportunity.

 For instance, Tourism Australia — which has 500,000 WeChat followers — unveiled a pilot tourism guide with WeChat at the conference.
 The guide provides Chinese visitors with information on local tourist attractions, restaurants, and retailers on the platform.